 International Association of Shopping Centers • Board of Trustees, U.A.C.C. (served 2, three year terms) Board of Directors, Northridge Hospital Foundation (past member) • Advisory Board of Ambassador Foundation Performing Arts Center, Pasadena, CA (past member) • Jonathan Club, Los Angeles • Los Angeles Country Club • USC Marshall School of Business, International Real Estate Case Competition Judge – 2009 & 2010 • Moderator, U.A.C.C.
 (2007, 2008, 2009) • Co-Founder of Bank of Whittier, National Association

 Direct (213) 534-3235

 Fax (213) 481-0758

-Chris Runyen specializes in the sales and leasing of office properties.
-Since 1995, he has handled in excess of 1,000 lease and sale transactions, exceeding 3 million square feet of office space and $1 billion in transactional volume.
-His expertise includes the successful execution responsibility for all aspects of office related transactions including: landlord representation, tenant representation, investments and user sales (listing and buyer representation), consulting, and subleasing.
-In his role as the Senior Managing Director, Chris oversees a team of brokers in the company’s Downtown, Glendale and San Fernando Valley offices.
+Chris specializes in the sales and leasing of office properties.
+Since 1995, he has handled well over 1,000 lease and sale transactions, exceeding 3,000,000 sf of space and $1 billion in transaction volume.
+His vast experience includes responsibility for all aspects of office related transactions including:

 His client roster includes American Red Cross, Bank of America, California Community Foundation, California National Bank, Charles Schwab & Company, City National Bank; City and County of Los Angeles, Cox Communications, Haseko, Hiro Real Estate, Jamison Properties, Los Angeles County, Los Angeles Dept. of Water & Power, Operating Engineers Pension Fund, Prudential, SEIU, US Bank,United Teachers Los Angeles, Westcore/Shidler Group.